jacecotton/tcds/README.md

 // classes, etc.)
 @use "@tcds/tcds";

-// Alternatively, you can choose to only bring in specific packages.
+// Alternatively, you can choose to only bring in specific modules.
+@use "@tcds/components";
+@use "@tcds/typography";

+// Or even specific packages within a module.
 @use "@tcds/components/button";
-@use "@tcds/typography/utilities";
+@use "@tcds/typography/fonts";
 ```

 \[_all.scss\]